Careers for Graduates in Civil Engineering or Geology

 CGL has a proven track record as an inclusive, people-orientated company, delivering leading-edge services for a wide range of clients.
 We are passionate about developing the careers of our staff with training and career development provided at all levels in a supportive and flexible working environment.

-Closing date for applications is 28th February, interviews will take place the first two weeks of March.
+Closing date for applications is 9th April 2021, interviews will take place in April.

-CGL is the largest independent specialist geotechnical consultancy in the UK with clients in residential, commercial and public sectors.
+CGL is one of the largest geotechnical and geoenvironmental specialist consultancies in the UK with clients in residential, commercial and public sectors.
 About 62% of CGL’s technical staff have postgraduate MScs or PhDs.

 The CGL Career Path is a career-long approach to personal development and progression which is unique to the specialist construction sector.
 The programme will support you through Chartership and beyond for further technical or managerial qualifications.